xaverfleer/woocommerce/plugins/woocommerce/README.md

 ### Quick start

-Ensure your system meets [the requirements](../../README.md#getting-started) (TLDR: NVM, PNPM 9.1.3, PHP 7.4+, Composer are required for development).
+Ensure your system meets [the requirements](../../README.md#getting-started) (TLDR: NVM, PNPM, PHP 7.4+, Composer are required for development).

 Depending on the preferred environment for running the development instance of WooCommerce, you might need [Docker](https://docs.docker.com/get-docker/) as well.
 You can learn more about supported environments [here](https://developer.woocommerce.com/docs/setting-up-your-development-environment/).